grame-cncm/faustdoc/src/tutorials/rnbo.md

 ```

-Next the declaration of the DSP structure using the `@state` decorator, creating state that persists across the lifetime of the codebox object.
+Next the declaration of the DSP structure using the `@state` decorator, creating a state that persists across the lifetime of the codebox object.
 Scalar and arrays with the proper type are created:

 ```
 // Fields